louMoxy/project-nightingale/content/blogs/and-we-are-finally-back-with-the-regular-blog-posts.md

 title = "And we are finally back with the regular blog posts…"

 +++
+# And we are finally back with the regular blog posts…

 Hi everyone – if you are new to the blog, then welcome!
 I hope that everyone is keeping well during these strange times.

 2020 has been a bit of a hectic, _unprecedented_ time for us all (although I am sure we are all fed up of hearing this word!).
 However, things are finally beginning to slowly calm down for us now at the hospital.
 With the virtual 2-week axial spondyloarthritis (axSpA) rehabilitation course beginning next week in Bath, it certainly feels like things are finally, slowly returning to a new normal – although, temporarily in an adaptive, innovative, but very different format.